smerckel/dbdreader/README.rst

 Change log
 ----------
+Version 0.4.10

+* Includes pull request by jklymak, which allows dbdreader to deal with empty files, and files capitalised file extensions, as well as a check on the encoding version.

+* Includes a bug fix when raising an exception when handling a prior exception in case of reading problematic files.

+* Assumes that if the first parameter given to MultiDBD is a string, the user did not mean to provide a list of filename strings, but a pattern.
+An error is raised if pattern is specified explicitly when filenames is given as a string.

 Version 0.4.9

 * Bug fix for handling inf values correctly (issue #8).
 Thanks to jr3cermak for spotting this bug.